 Meningeal form

-After a bite of an encephalitis tick in a person with this form of the disease, the central nervous system is partially affected.
-The mucous membrane of the brain becomes irritated, as a result of which the following symptoms appear:
+After an encephalitis tick bite in a person, in this form of the disease the central nervous system is partially affected.
+The mucous membrane of the brain is irritated, resulting in the following symptoms:

 • fear of light appears;